groonga/gcs.groonga.org/docs/tutorial/index.md

 Here is an command line to create `address` search domain:

     $ gcs-create-domain --domain-name address

+For the server running as a service:

+    $ sudo -u gcs -H gcs-create-domain --domain-name address

 See also: [cs-create-domain - Amazon CloudSearch](http://docs.amazonwebservices.com/cloudsearch/latest/developerguide/CLTCreateDomain.html)